Arshavin023/report_generation_with_distributed_sql_queries/README.md

 ## Introduction <a name="introduction"></a>
-The report generation process consist of 33 procedures and a Python Script.
-The Python script connects to a PostgreSQL database and utilize Python's multi-threading capabilities to execute 31 of the procedures concurrently and the remaining two procedures sequentially.
+The report generation process consist of procedures and a Python Script.
+The Python script connects to a PostgreSQL database and utilize Python's multi-threading capabilities to execute some of the procedures concurrently and the remaining sequentially.

 ## Prerequisites <a name="prerequisites"></a>
 Before running this report generation process, the following prerequisite must be meant.